-NOTE 1: A uniform grid has constant spacing in the X-direction and constant spacing in the Y-direction, although the two spacing values are not necessarily equal grid point point located at the intersection of two or more cells in a grid.
+NOTE 1: A rectangular grid has axes perpendicular to each other grid cell element of a grid defined by its vertices, or nodes grid point point located at the intersection of two or more grid cells in a grid.
 Also called a node.
 [ISO 19123]

-NOTE 2: A rectangular grid has axes perpendicular to each other irregular grid layer-averaged surface current

-A rectified grid with non-uniform spacing of points.
+NOTE 2: A uniform rectangular grid has constant spacing in the X-direction and constant spacing in the Y-direction, although the two spacing values are not necessarily equal irregular grid a georeferenced grid with non-uniform spacing of points.
 Grid elements are defined by their three, four, etc. surrounding nodes.
 Compare to regular grid.